hugoabernier/blog/from-powerpoint-to-demos-easily-with-desktops/index.md

-# From Powerpoint to Demos Easily With Desktops
+# From PowerPoint to Demos Easily With Desktops

 ## Introduction